Tech-denno/palmora-data-analysis/README.md

 ![Calculated Column (Salary Bands)](https://github.com/user-attachments/assets/9bd29851-a617-4976-9fe9-52a74f9edd50)

 -  Merge Tables.
 See extract below:
--

 ![Merged Table](https://github.com/user-attachments/assets/61df8466-25a7-456a-b837-73950848c278)

 -  Data Modelling
 -  Visualization

-The overarching aim of this project is to identify any instances of gender inequality within Palmora Group and to present actionable recommendations to support informed management decision-making.

 ### Exploratory Data Analysis (EDA):
 1a.
 Overall Gender Composition in Palmora Group